wandb/docs/docs/guides/launch/setup-agent-advanced.md

 ### Git repository credentials

-If you use a private git repository as the source for your launch job, you will need to provide credentials to the agent to access the repository.
-The credentials will depend on the type of repository you are using.
+You must provide credentials to your launch agent if you use a private git repository as the source for your launch job.

+The credentials you specify depend on the type of repository you are using.

-Git repositories are typically accesseded using ssh or https.
-The url type determines which protocol is used to access the repository.
-See [our documentation](/docs/guides/launch/create-launch-job.md#git-remote-url-handling) for more information on how to create jobs that refer to a git remote with either protocol.
+Git repositories are typically accessed using SSH or HTTPS.
+The URL type determines which protocol is used to access the repository.
+See [Git remote URL handling](./create-launch-job.md#git-remote-url-handling) in [Create a launch job](./create-launch-job.md) for more information on how to create jobs that refer to a git remote with either protocol.

-Follow your repository provider's documentation to create a credential that can be used by the agent to access the repository.
+Follow your repository provider's documentation to create a credential that the agent can use to access the repository.